arzharch/Snake-Game/README.md

 Worked on this project as a part of my curriculum for the 6th Semester.
 Task given to us was to solve a classic game by implementing AI search algorithms.
-To know more about the project read
+To know more about the project read snake_game.pdf